 It’s better to be the first one than just to be better.

-Nobody knows you if you are not in the first place in a particular category.
+Nobody knows you if you are not in the 1st place in a particular category.

 For example- you would know the name of the 1st Indian to go to space but you most probably won’t know the 2nd one who is equally important.

 So rather than being a number 2 or 3 in a category, try to become no. 1 in a category that you identify for yourself.

 Examples: Google, Zoom, and Xerox are the names that are no. 1 in their respective categories.